 The Authenticator apps use software-generated one-time passwords.
 To use this authentication method, also known as soft tokens, downloading and installing a 2FA app on the user’s mobile device is necessary.

 Soft tokens are time-based, i.e. they expire after reaching the configured expiration time, making them more secure than static OTPs.
 This method requires a smartphone, but the internet connection is only necessary when setting up a user’s account.

 - A single authenticator app can be utilised for multiple applications

 - More secure when compared to static one-time passwords

 - Requires a smartphone

-While digital identity offers plenty of benefits, making both individuals’ and enterprises’ daily operations more manageable and seamless, security is still a concern.
+While digital identity guides and offers plenty of benefits, making both individuals’ and enterprises’ daily operations more manageable and seamless, security is still a concern.
 Contact our experts now to learn how GMS can help to protect your customer and employee data with MFA.